-We recently attended an online course with YouTube that covered best practices for mobile live streaming via the YouTube mobile app.
-We also got some insight into exactly how top creators are using mobile live streaming on YouTube and some of the results those creators are seeing.
+We recently attended an online course with YouTube that covered the best practices for mobile live streaming via the YouTube mobile app.
+We also got some insights into exactly how top creators are using mobile live streaming on YouTube and some of the results those creators are seeing.
 Continue reading to get the full breakdown of this course.

 Next step is to take a picture for your thumbnail:

 When you’re ready click Go Live to begin your broadcast

 After the stream, you can publish the footage on your channel for people to view it whenever they want or you also have the option to delete the video.
 Don’t forget to read our blog about Super Chats as well, as they can be an effective way to optimize your streams.

 Some creative practices to keep in mind when streaming:

 · Keep your audience engaged and involved - Tease a big reveal early in the stream which you lead up to, and keep viewers in suspense during the stream.
 Towards the end, consider asking your viewers what they would like to see on the next stream.

 · Give the audience exclusive access - This is especially important for musicians.
 Give the viewers a behind-the-scenes look at your recording studio or music video shoot.
 Possibly tease a few unreleased songs.
 All of these are great examples of how you can use streaming to make a special connection with your audience, and leave them wanting more.